thuansystemit/toeic/JimToeic_Test1_Part5.md

 (D) although

-104) Allcommuters ------- the main highway to get to the center of the city will face delays of upto an hourtoday because ol on-going construction.
+104) All commuters ------- the main highway to get to the center of the city will face delays of upto an hourtoday because ol on-going construction.

 (A) use